Faculty ProfilesBrie Williams, MD

 |The Icahn School of Medicine at Mount Sinai||MD||School of Medicine|

 |University of California, San Francisco||Training in Aging Research||Division of Geriatrics|

-Implementation Science, Interdisciplinary research collaboration, Mentoring junior faculty or trainees, Older adults, Policy advocacy, Prisoners, Socioeconomically marginalized groups, age-related functional decline, aging, criminal justice system, incarceration, limited English proficiency, mental illness, physical disability, serious progressive illnessRecent Articles (53)
+Implementation Science, Interdisciplinary research collaboration, Mentoring junior faculty or trainees, Older adults, Policy advocacy, Prisoners, Socioeconomically marginalized groups, age-related functional decline, aging, criminal justice system, health disparities, incarceration, palliative care, serious progressive illnessRecent Articles (56)

 Brie Williams, Alex Rothman, and Cyrus Ahalt.
-For Seriously Ill Prisoners, Consider Evidence-Based Compassionate Release Policies.
+For Seriously Ill Prisoners, Consider Evidence-Based Compassionate Release Policies, Health Affairs http://healthaffairs.org/blog/2017/02/06/for-seriously-ill-prisoners-consider-evidence-based-compassionate-release-policies/.
 2017.

 Flatt JD, Williams BA, Barnes D, Goldenson J, Ahalt C. Post-traumatic stress disorder symptoms and associated health and social vulnerabilities in older jail inmates.
 Aging Ment Health.
 2016 Jul 1; 1-7.